-Top 5 Places to Travel in September
+Top Five Places to Travel in September

 Summer may be coming to a close but that doesn't mean the fun has to end!
 In fact, September is a fantastic month to travel nearly anywhere in the world.
-As summer temperatures linger on and most of the crowds have gone home, most attractions remain open and welcome 'shoulder season' visitors.
+As summer temperatures linger on and most of the crowds have gone home, most attractions remain open and welcome "shoulder season" visitors.
 After Labor Day you can still squeeze that last little bit of family fun out of the waning warm season by taking a vacation, whether close to home or far away.
 Here are our top picks for fabulous travel destinations in September.

 1. Vermont

 The vibrant colors of Vermont's fall foliage on display within its lush forested land draws visitors from far and wide but there's more than one reason to visit this charming corner of New England during the month of September.
 The landscape here evokes a time from long ago.
 Vermont's quaint villages, historic inns and uncrowded trails and roads provide more than enough space for you to hike or bike to your heart's desire.
 You can relax by the fire at the end of a long day, enjoy a glass of cider with some hand-crafted cheese, or simply savor the view of the colorful leaves from the best seat in the house: the peaceful porch of a historic hotel.
-Add all this to the plethora of cultural offerings already available--from apple festivals to conventions of literature to meetings of bird-watchers--it's easy to see how Vermont is the perfect destination for a hiking or biking getaway in September.
+Add all this to the plethora of cultural offerings already available—from apple festivals to conventions of literature to meetings of bird-watchers—it's easy to see how Vermont is the perfect destination for a hiking or biking getaway in September.

 Read more about our Vermont tours here!